Natan90684/natan.com/README.md

 # natan.com
-Social media is for you.
-No hidden algorithm.
+natan is a social media site, well, everything is for you. share yourself. you can discover users and other stuff. you can do whatever you want!